(br)=brush (ts)=Tropical Storm

 Longest gap between storms 20 years 1966-1987

 How often Key West gets

-Average years between direct hurricane hits.(hurricane force winds for at least a few hours) (24h)once every 5.92 years
+Average years between direct hurricane hits.(hurricane force winds for at least a few hours) (25h)once every 5.84 years state stats

 Statistically when Key West should be affected